School of Architecture and Interior Design

-The School of Architecture and Interior Design at the University of Cincinnati prepares students for critical engagement with practice.
+The School of Architecture and Interior Design (SAID) at the University of Cincinnati prepares students for critical engagement with practice.
 This critical engagement presupposes sustained evaluation of principles, traditions, and requirements of building in all its aspects, interior and exterior.
 Our goal is to advance the professions of architecture and interior design by combining ethical judgment and technical proficiency in pursuit of excellence.
 We seek to nurture a life-long world view that recognizes the designer’s responsibility to the environment, society, and the profession.
 Students are encouraged to take risks with their design ideas, and develop the skills to communicate them.
 The faculty and students of SAID strive to advance the discourse of environmental design, to respond effectively to change, and to integrate research with technical expertise.

 Undergraduate degrees are offered in Architecture and Interior Design.
 Master of Architecture, Master of Science in Architecture, and Doctorate of Architecture degrees are offered at the graduate level.
 A minor in Architectural Studies is also available.